 2007 Chevrolet Silverado 1500 Crew Cab (Crutchfield Research Photo)

-The 2007 "Classic" models looked a lot like this truck.
+The 2007 "Classic" models have a distinctive face.
 (Crutchfield Research Photo)

 Pickups aren’t just about hauling what’s in the bed or on the hitch anymore; they now feature interior touches that rival some luxury cars.
 The audio/video equipment in this new breed of pickup truck is no exception, and Chevrolet made sure to equip the new-for-2007 Silverado 1500 Crew Cab with some top notch features.

 If you didn’t get the premium stereo on your truck, or you just want to improve on what’s already there, you can add anything from a simple speaker upgrade to a complete mobile theater makeover.

 The chassis discussed here, known inside GM as the GMT900 and to the rest of the world as the Chevy Silverado and GMC Sierra, was introduced in 2007.
 The previous generation, the GMT800, hung around for another year as the "Classic" model.
 If you're not sure which '07 version you have, compare your truck to the photos above.
 The more aggressive-looking "Classic" features distinct "eyebrows" above the headlamps, plus a slight dip in the front bumper to accommodate the grille.

 The GM factory radio in the Chevy Silverado (Crutchfield Research Photo)